rezacahya97/facebook-marketplace-scraper/README.md

 ### Implementation
 - Browser automation and data scraping using Playwright
 - HTML content parsing with BeautifulSoup
+- Automatic database storage of all scraped listings in Supabase
 - Data returned in JSON format
 - Application server run using Uvicorn